byu-oit/UAPI-Specification/README.md

 The `develop` branch contains versions of the document that are still a work in progress.
 Once approved the documents will be merged with the `master` branch.

+Please submit any pull requests against the `develop` branch.

 For questions, edits, and clarifications please feel free to open issues in this repository.